rodcasanova12/Tie-In/README.md

 - **Form Management with React Hook Form**: Making forms user-friendly and efficient.
 - **Reusable Components**: Creating components that can be used throughout the app.
 - **Solid Application Architecture**: Building a scalable and maintainable structure.
-- **Deployment**: Learn how to get your application live and accessible to users.
+- **Deployment**: How to get your application live and accessible to users.

-## Contribution

-Feel free to contribute to this exciting project by submitting pull requests or opening issues.
-Please make sure to read the [CONTRIBUTING.md](CONTRIBUTING.md) before you start.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for details.

-Be part of the revolution that is reshaping the digital world.
-Get your hands dirty with Develop Threads and become a part of the fastest-growing app ever!